Exeter College

 Exeter is the fourth-oldest college in Oxford, renowned for its warm welcome and supportive community.
 The College is a place where life-long friendships flourish in no time at all.

-Accommodation is provided for three years of an undergraduate’s course and usually for a fourth year for those who want it.
+Accommodation is provided for three years of an undergraduate’s course, and usually for a fourth year for those who want it.
 All first-year students live on the main college site on Turl Street (Exeter's home since 1315), right in the heart of central Oxford.
-Other college accommodation is in vibrant East Oxford (with self-catering facilities), and Cohen Quad, Exeter's multi-award winning modern facilities in fashionable Jericho.
+Other college accommodation, with self-catering facilities, is available in vibrant East Oxford, and Cohen Quad, Exeter's state-of-the-art multi-award winning site in fashionable Jericho.

-During term time, three meals a day are served in Exeter’s Jacobean dining hall, and Cohen Quad’s café is a much-loved venue for socialising, studying, and refuelling.
+During term time, three meals a day are served in Exeter’s Jacobean dining hall, and Cohen Quad’s 'Dakota Café' is a much-loved venue for socialising, studying, and refuelling.

-Exeter’s stunning Victorian Gothic library has just reopened after being restored and modernised, with the installation of a lift and wheelchair-accessible toilet, more reader spaces, environmentally friendly lighting and ventilation systems, charging points at every desk, and even not one but two secret doors!
+Exeter’s stunning Victorian Gothic library was restored and modernised in 2023, with the installation of a lift and wheelchair-accessible toilet, more reader spaces, environmentally-friendly lighting and ventilation systems, charging points at every desk, and even a couple of secret doors!

 Facilities include: